katuta-mwila/GamesCenter/README.md

 * How to create an online chat.
 Example of this in the online mode.
 * Using exceptions to shortcut http request.
 * How to purchase a domain and use an official ssl certification.
+# Development
+GamesCenter uses .NET 7.0 for the backend API with the front end developed using react as a framework.
+All the data is stored on a mysql database with entity framework core 7 acting as the database access framework or ORM.
+The live example of the website is run on docker using a docker image and served via nginx.
 ## Game Modes
 ### Two Player Local
 This gamemode is for two players playing on the same computer.